Easy3D-Labels: Supervising Semantic Occupancy Estimation with 3D Pseudo-Labels for Automotive Perception: Results

-Models are evaluated using the Intersection over Union (IoU) and mean Intersection over Union (mIoU) metrics.
+For evaluation metrics, we utilize Intersection over Union (IoU), mean Intersection over Union (mIoU), and RayIoU.
 IoU, defined in Equation (\ref{eq:iou}), reflects the model’s ability to capture overall spatial structure through occupancy.
-The mIoU metric, shown in Equation (\ref{eq:miou}), computes the average IoU across all semantic classes, excluding the empty class (class index 17).
+The mIoU metric, shown in Equation (\ref{eq:miou}), computes the average IoU across all semantic classes, excluding the empty class.

-\subsection{Model Configurations}
+RayIoU is defined similarly to mIoU, but instead of being a voxel-wise metric, it is a ray metric.
+Introduced in SparseOcc \cite{tang2024sparseocc}, RayIoU aims to resolve the harsh penalisation of incorrect depth estimations and the overcompensation of overprediction of voxels for inflating the mIoU score.
+A ray is cast from the LiDAR sensor position in both the ground-truth and predicted voxel gird and it is labelled correct if both ray depths are within a threshold and are the same class.
+The equation is:

+\subsection{\MakeUppercase{Model Configurations}}

 In Table \ref{tab:sota_models_config}, we compare all model configurations.
-Rendering time and depth estimation add overhead, with Gaussian Splatting being the most efficient due to its rasterization-based rendering \cite{gaussian_splatting}.
+Rendering time and depth estimation add overhead, with Gaussian Splatting being the most efficient due to its rasterization-based rendering \cite{kerbl20233dgs}.
 EasyOcc avoids these rendering methods during training, resulting in reduced training time.
 While incorporating pseudo-loss increases epoch training time, the impact varies by model, with OccNeRF experiencing the largest increase of (+31m) due to its overall slower training.

 \definecolor{others}{rgb}{0, 0, 0} \definecolor{barrier}{rgb}{1, 0.47058824, 0.19607843} \definecolor{bicycle}{rgb}{1, 0.75294118, 0.79607843} \definecolor{bus}{rgb}{1, 1, 0.0} \definecolor{car}{rgb}{0.0, 0.58823529, 0.96078431} \definecolor{construction}{rgb}{0, 1, 1} \definecolor{motorcycle}{rgb}{0.78431372549 , 0.70588235294, 0} \definecolor{pedestrian}{rgb}{1, 0, 0} \definecolor{cone}{rgb}{1, 0.94117647, 0.58823529} \definecolor{trailer}{rgb}{0.52941176, 0.23529412, 0} \definecolor{truck}{rgb}{0.62745098, 0.1254902, 0.94117647} \definecolor{driveable}{rgb}{1, 0, 1} \definecolor{flat}{rgb}{0.54509804,0.5372549,0.5372549} \definecolor{sidewalk}{rgb}{0.29411765,0,0.29411765} \definecolor{terrain}{rgb}{0.58823529,0.94117647,0.31372549} \definecolor{manmade}{rgb}{0.90196078,0.90196078,0.98039216} \definecolor{vegetation}{rgb}{0,0.68627451,0}